JonnyBanana/Markdown-Cheatsheet/README.md

 # Markdown-Cheatsheet
-A quick reference and showcase (forked from Adam Pritchard Wiki)
+A quick reference and showcase of GitHub Markdown (forked from Adam Pritchard Wiki)

 Original Wiki: